 - 2.23 The aim of this exercise is to work with the Main Contractor to ensure that any archaeology located within the line of the works is identified, excavated and recorded.
-The Main Contractor will therefore use a machine equipped with a toothless bucket to the formation level under constant archaeological supervision. - 2.24 Where archaeology is encountered the Main Contractor will allow for the rapid hand investigation and full recording of the archaeology to take place.
-Should significant archaeology such as burials or structures be encountered a cessation of works may be required.
-The CBC Archaeological Officer will be informed and given the opportunity to inspect the works at this point. - 2.25 Once the full length of the pitch has been reviewed for archaeology and recorded the monitoring CAT archaeologist will confirm that the site work is complete and RPS will inform the CBCAO.
+The Main Contractor will therefore use a machine equipped with a toothless bucket to pre-strip the line of the new drain to the archaeological level (as advised by the monitoring archaeologist).
+In practice this level is likely to be between 300mm and 600mm and therefore higher than the final formation level for the drain. - 2.24 However, if no archaeology is identified in a particular stretch, the Main Contractor will be advised by the CAT monitoring archaeologist that the full depth can be excavated.
+Where archaeology is encountered the Main Contractor will allow for the rapid hand investigation and full recording of the archaeology to take place before the trench is cut to formation level.
+Should significant archaeology such as burials or structures be encountered there may be a longer cessation of works required locally.
+The CBC Archaeological Officer will be informed and given the opportunity to inspect the works at this point. - 2.25 Once the full length of the drain section has been reviewed for archaeology and recorded the monitoring CAT archaeologist will confirm that the site work is complete and RPS will inform the CBCAO.